radman/notification_system/README.md

 A notification is considered pending on and after its scheduled delivery date.
 Notifications are NOT sent automatically.
 You will need to use a scheduler of some sort to periodically call `Notification.deliver_pending`.
 This will grab all pending notifications, and deliver them to their recipients IF they are subscribed to receive that type of notification.
 IF they are not subscribed, the pending notification is destroyed (TODO).

 Delivery assumes the existence of a `NotificationMailer`.
-(TODO: make more general - allow configuration options).
+To modify the mailer do something like the following:

+    NotificationSystem::Notification.mailer = :user_mailer

 The mailer method name will have to correspond to the notification class name.
 For example, a notification class called `NewCommentNotification` will try to use the `new_comment_notification` mailer method.

 TODO: explain this a bit better